aws/s2n-quic/README.md

  * Simulate interop tests locally by following the instructions [here](scripts/interop/README.md).
  * Run a compliance report: `./scripts/compliance`
- * Run clippy using the same flags as the CI: `cargo clippy --all-features --all-targets -- -D warnings`
+ * Run rustfmt, clippy, and all of the tests: `./scripts/test`